urbit/docs/glossary/aqua.md

 ### Further Reading

-- [The Gall tutorial](@/docs/tutorials/arvo/gall.md): An technical guide to the Gall vane.
+- [The Gall tutorial](@/docs/tutorials/arvo/gall.md): A technical guide to the Gall vane.